 Dance: Current Selected Research / University of Delaware Libraries, Museum and Press [direct link].
-First available as a print publication by AMS Press, ca1989-2012 (back issues are available in the main stacks at call number GV1580 D2317), this valuable publication has now been taken up by the University of Delaware and is freely available.
-There is a gap between 2012 and 2018, vol. 9 of this publication.
+First available as a print publication by AMS Press, ca1989-2012 (back issues are available in the main stacks at call number GV1580 D2317), this valuable publication has been taken up by the University of Delaware which made it freely available.
+However, there seem to be no entries past 2018.
+(Note: there is a gap between 2012 and 2018, vol. 9 of this publication, when this title was not being published.)

 Dance Studies Association, the scholarly umbrella association now encompassing the Society of Dance History Scholars and Congress for Research in Dance, has created a web page devoted to Past Conference Proceedings that is under construction as of Feb.
 2022, but says that all proceedings will be available "shortly."
 This page will apparently offer proceedings only through 2019, however - more recent and future presenters will have the option of publishing their papers in Dance Research Journal (no proceedings will be published in the future).
 Conference papers prior to the establishment of DSA are available under the previously organizational names.

-Proceedings of the Society of Dance History Scholars - since the Society is now folded into the Dance Studies Association, along with CORD, the Congress on Research in Dance, some of the Proceedings of the Society of Dance History Scholars are perusable full text at https://dancestudiesassociation.org/conferences - scroll down to "Past Conferences."
-Confusingly, while current conference proceedings are under " Publications," there's also a route to Past Publications, if you scroll down - it's a little different in its offerings.
-The proceedings are abstracted by ProQuest from 1998-2014 and in RILM Abstracts from 1982-2014 (EBSCO Host interface).
+Proceedings of the Society of Dance History Scholars - since the Society is now folded into the Dance Studies Association, along with CORD, the Congress on Research in Dance, some of the Proceedings of the Society of Dance History Scholars are perusable full text at https://dancestudiesassociation.org/conferences - scroll down to "Past Conference Proceedings."
+Confusingly, current conference proceedings are under " Publications.".
+HThe proceedings are abstracted by RILM Abstracts from 1982-2014 (EBSCO Host interface) and the database Proquest Research Library offers summaries of the Society's proceedings from 1998-2014 (not full text).

 Conference Proceedings, Congress on Research in Dance / New York: New York University - each print issue, going through 2009, is call numbered [Quarto] GV1583 C664, also is individually titled, e.g. Dance Studies and Global Feminism, 41st Annual Conference, November 14-16, 2008.
 For print volumes, search the catalog using a Words anywhere search: conference "congress on research in dance".
 Listings of papers 2007- 2016 are viewable through FrogScholar via this search: congress on research in dance conference proceedings).
 Since CORD is now merged into the Dance Studies Association, listings of topics, and sometimes full text, from 2011+ are available from the Dance Studies Association website .
-In addition, full text is available for conferences 2011-16 through Cambridge Scientific (to which TCU no longer has a current subscription).
+In addition, full text is available for conferences 2011-16 through Cambridge Scientific (TCU no longer has a current subscription to Cambridge, but access for those years is still intact).
 Note: similar CORD items are in the catalog under the title of Dance Research Annual, no doubt associated with CORD's Dance Research Journal.

 Society for Dance Research, out of the UK, is another source for research, e.g. Dance Research: Journal of the Society for Dance Research.
 A limited array of conference proceedings can be downloaded from the website.